 - Photos of your injuries.

 We might also work with an accident reconstruction expert who can recreate the accident scene to determine causation and liability.
 Depending on the severity of your injuries, we can also ask a medical expert to give an opinion about your injuries and your present and future medical needs.
+Our truck accident lawyers partner with many consultants whose testimony can support your claim.

 Other Evidence Available in a Truck Accident Case